diina-gh/tour/README.md

 * Mapbox - Maps and geolocation services
 * Moment.js - Date and time manipulation

-## Contributing
-We welcome contributions to this project.
-If you have an idea or have found a bug, please open an issue.

 ## Authors
 Seydina GUEYE - Initial work